-Iran proposes permit system for undersea internet cables in Strait of Hormuz
+Iran proposes charging tech companies for undersea internet cable access in Strait of Hormuz

 Here's what it means for you.